 - 2014 Voices research, Communicating with Lawyers about Civil Legal Aid (conducted for Voices by Lake Research Partners and The Tarrance Group)

 - 2013 Voices Public Opinion Research on Civil Legal Aid

-- Video of Celinda Lake presenting these research findings
+- Video of Celinda Lake presenting the 2013 research findings

 We hired top national pollsters who developed this nine-second statement on what civil legal aid does:

 “Civil legal aid helps ensure fairness for all in the justice system, regardless of how much money you have.”